maszaa/remote-desktop-software-controller/README.md

 # remote-desktop-software-controller
-Control desktop software running on your computer via web
+Control desktop software running on your computer via web page.

-**DISCLAIMER:** If you <u>execute, setup and use</u> this software it will operate on the windows that are open at the computer it is running on and are configured to the database.
-Be careful which windows and commands you configure.
+**DISCLAIMER:** If you **execute, setup and use** this software it will operate on the windows that are open at the computer it is running on and **are configured to the database**.
+Other windows are not accesses but be careful which windows and commands you configure.

 ## Requirements
 - Windows